CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 ## Cautionary tales of bad unit tests

 We learn by our failures and this is also true in this case.
-For one of my courses, I let my tutors create some exercises with accompanying unit tests for me.
+For a course in algorithms and data structures, I let my tutors create some exercises with accompanying unit tests for me.
-Both some of the Tests and some of the submissions of my students can serve as a cautionary tale of what *not* to do when designing tests for an educational setting.
+Both some of the tests and some of the submissions of my students can serve as a cautionary tale of what *not* to do when designing tests for an educational setting.

 ### Tale 1: Thanks for nothing